vmshirey/symbiotaToSpecifySQL/readme.md

 3. You will need to execute a mysqldump to move your temporary tables to a new database.
 The temporary table names are:
  - tempCollector, tempColObject, tempColEvent, tempAgent, tempLocality, tempDetermination.

+4. Finally, executing specify_integrate one you have executed your mysqldump results using your Specify database should yield integrate from Filemaker/Symbiota into Specify.

+### Additional Information

+This project is updated on a casual basis and may not fit all collection datasets.
+We strive to make this as general as possible to encompass most datasets, but realize that this is not always an option.
+If you run into serious issues with this code, please to not hesitate to open and issue or contact me directly.